Who We Are

-Allison joined WHOI OTT in 2015.
-Managing the office’s communications, marketing, and outreach efforts, she works to facilitate commercialization of WHOI innovations & extend the reach of WHOI technologies within the scientific community as well as the greater business community.
-Prior to joining WHOI, Allison worked in marketing for WHOI OTT, marketing and communications roles both in the US and internationally, and as a professional photographer.
-She holds a B.S. in Environmental Science from the University of Connecticut.
+Allison joined WHOI in 2015.
+Managing the Office for Technology Transfer, she works to facilitate commercialization of WHOI innovations & extend the reach of WHOI technologies within the scientific community as well as the greater business community.
+Prior to this role at WHOI, Allison worked in marketing for WHOI OTT, marketing and communications roles both in the US and internationally, and as a professional photographer.
+She holds a Bachelors of Science in Environmental Science from the University of Connecticut.
 Allison is a Registered Technology Transfer Professional (RTTP), a member of the Licensing Executives Society, and a member of the Association for University Technology Managers.